MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-coronavirus-app.md

 1. Sign in to [Power Apps](https://make.powerapps.com).
 1. Select **Apps** from the left navigation.
 1. Select **Import** from the command bar.
-1. Upload the **CrisisCommunicationApp.zip** file from the GitHub repository:
+1. Upload the **CrisisCommunication.zip** file from the GitHub repository:

     ![Import app package](media/import-app.png)